antfu/eslint-plugin-command/README.md

 ### `to-function`

-Provide a quick way to convert an arrow function to a standard function declaration.
+Convert an arrow function to a standard function declaration.

 Trigger with `/// to-function` comment (triple slashes) one line above the arrow function.